BinglunYin/vasp_utils/README.md

    yin_vasp_univ_post
    ```

-1. When all the jobs finish, remove the failed jobs from `y_dir`, e.g., aborted, non-converged, etc.
+1. When all the jobs finish, remove the failed jobs from `y_dir`, e.g., aborted, non-converged, etc, and then post-analyze.
-   Then post-analyze and make sure all the remaining jobs in `y_dir` are successfully completed.

    ```shell
    yin_vasp_univ_post  -v
    ```

+   Make sure all the remaining jobs in `y_dir` are successfully completed.

 # Data management: clean, compress, and store